zmon1010/kendo-ui-core/docs/knowledge-base/spreadsheet-custom-cell-editor-popup.md

----
+lo---
 title: Show Popup next to a Custom Cell Editor in Spreadsheet
 description: How to display a popup next to a custom cell editor in a Kendo UI Spreadsheet.
 type: how-to
-page_title: Show Popup next to a Custom Cell Editor in Spreadsheet
+page_title: Spreadsheet Custom Cell Editor with Kendo Popup
-slug: spreadsheet_custom_cell_editor_popup
+slug: spreadsheet-custom-cell-editor-popup
 position: 0
 tags: spreadsheet, custom, editor, cell, popup
 teampulseid: